-At Butler Viadro, LLP, we help people who have experienced an injury at work.
+At Viadro Law, LLP, we help people who have experienced an injury at work.
 Much of the time, compensation can be obtained by filing a workers’ compensation claim, but sometimes there may be someone else responsible — a manufacturer who created defective machinery, a negligent subcontractor or a vendor who acted recklessly.
 Regardless of your situation, we will help you explore all your options so that you get the best possible results.

 Filing A Workers’ Compensation Claim After A Work Injury